soniakaushal1990/Intercom/README.md

 Navigate to the directory

 $ npm install
-Installs all the package required to run the application
+Installs all the packages required to run the application

 $ npm run start